 TurboTax may not be the cheapest option on this list, but if your return is complicated — if, for example, you’re self-employed — you'll find it's worth the price.

-TurboTax’s free edition includes filing of simple federal and state returns and also comes with an “Audit Support Guarantee” offering free guidance in the event you're audited.
+TurboTax’s free edition comes with an “Audit Support Guarantee” offering free guidance in the event you're audited.

 The Deluxe and Premier editions of TurboTax line up your personal information to more than 350 tax deductions to see whether you’re eligible and can also examine your bank account to identify potentially tax-deductible expenditures you may have missed.

 Note that TurboTax's paid editions do not come with a free state return; state returns cost an additional $55.

 TurboTax Self-Employed offers the same features as Premier, plus home office deduction support and extra deduction help for freelancers and independent contractors.

 For an additional cost, you can opt to file with TurboTax Live.
 A licensed pro will review your return before you file to make sure you haven’t missed any possible credits or deductions.
 They’ll also provide you with unlimited live tax advice to make the whole filing process a snap.

 More: Experience best-in-class customer service when filing with TurboTax.